connectednode/connectednode/README.md

-lerning express js and typescript.
+learning express js and typescript.